The Professional Track

 - It boosts your CV with certified, professional courses, run in your own department.

-- Enhances your professional network and enables you to hone your vocational and academic skills through placements.
+- It enhances your professional network and enables you to hone your vocational and academic skills through academic placements.

 - It allows you to explore career areas.